These are the best Fitbit Luxe bands you can buy for your stylish tracker

 Some fitness enthusiasts prefer a band with a bit more heft to it.
 The best Fitbit Luxe band for durability is the company's woven band.
 It's soft to the touch while still being tough enough to withstand high-intensity workouts.
 Whether you're hitting the gym or going for a hike, your wrist will be in good shape.
 The color options include Slate and Hibiscus,

-Fashionable and flexible: Fitbit Luxe Stainless Steel Mesh Band
+Stylish and flexible: Fitbit Luxe Stainless Steel Mesh Band

 When you're headed out to a formal event, you don't have to leave your fitness tracker behind.
-There are several stylish bands that ensure you'll look fashionable as ever.
-This stainless steel mesh band from Fitbit is a solid pick.
+Several stylish bands ensure you'll look fashionable as ever, including this gorgeous stainless steel mesh band from Fitbit.
 It's made of lightweight, flexible material with a magnetic adjustable clasp.
 Your color choices include Platinum and Soft Gold.

+Double the fashion: Koreda Stainless Steel Metal + Mesh Woven Fitbit Luxe Band (2-pack)

+Elevate your sense of style with this two-pack of bands from Koreda.
+The color options are black, silver, and gold.
+The metal band has a durable double buckle for maximum security.
+You can even remove links to adjust the length of the band, too.
+The mesh woven band is sleek and flexible with a strong magnetic clasp to prevent loosening.

-Premium luxury: Fitbit Luxe gorjana Parker Link Bracelet
+Premium quality: VEAQEE Leather Fitbit Luxe Band

-Not everyone will be a fan of the price tag, but you can't beat the sheer luxury of this gorjana Parker Link bracelet.
-You'll be the start of the show with this sparkly band.
-It allows you to wear your tracker as a piece of jewelry rather than just a tracking device.
-Who says your wellness journey can't be fashionable.
-The gorjana band comes in Platinum and Soft Gold.
+If you'd prefer a more affordable and practical leather band, this option from VEAQEE might be a perfect fit.
+There are several colors, including red, black, white, and brown.
+The genuine leather has gorgeous stitching details that make this band even more appealing.
+Don't forget the polished stainless steel buckle that keeps your band secure.

 Best Fitbit Luxe bands: Take your pick